-A formal grievance shall be filed as soon as possible and no later than ten calendar days after completion of the informal grievance process.
+A formal grievance shall be filed as soon as possible and no later than fifteen calendar days after completion of the informal grievance process.
 For the purposes of calculating all time periods set forth in the grievance procedure, official university holidays and breaks in the university's academic calendar and/or dates that the university closes (such as inclement weather) shall be excluded in determining the time period.
 Further, if the last day of a time period provided is a holiday, a Saturday, a Sunday, or any other day the university is closed, the next business day shall be counted in the same time period.

-- ❖ A student who has not achieved a satisfactory resolution through the informal process may submit a written complaint for review by the Chief Diversity Officer, or his/her designee. - ❖ An appeal can be filed with the Chief Diversity Officer, who serves as the university's ADA/504 Coordinator, no later than ten days following the conclusion of the informal process and shall including the following information: - Accommodation Grievance Form - Description or copies of relevant documents or other evidence relevant to the grievance.
-A chronology of events is appreciated. - Any supporting documentation/information - ❖ An appeal can be submitted to the Office of Diversity & Equity, University Hall 214. - ❖ In response to a grievance, the Chief Diversity Officer (or designee) may take some or all of the following steps: meeting in person with the student; contacting AAS and other individuals (such as faculty members, and/or staff) to discuss the events given rise to the grievance; requesting additional relevant medical documentation; gathering other information through a fact-finding process. - ❖ A completed review will be provided in writing within 30 university working days of receipt of the appeal or 90 university working days for an investigation to the student and party at whom the complaint is directed.
-The written findings of the appeal will include findings of fact and a proposed resolution, if any. - ❖ The decision of the Chief Diversity Officer will be final and any actions taken in response will complete the grievance process.
+- ❖ A student who has not achieved a satisfactory resolution through the informal process may submit a written grievance for review by the ADA Coordinator, or their designee. - The grievance should be filed no later than fifteen days following the conclusion of the informal process and shall including the following information: - o Accommodation Grievance Form - O Description or copies of relevant documents or other evidence relevant to the grievance.
+A chronology of events is appreciated. - o Any supporting documentation/information - The grievance should be submitted via email to Fred Cratty (crattyf@wcsu.edu) or in-person to Human Resources, University Hall 115. - ❖ In response to a grievance, the ADA Coordinator (or designee) may take some or all of the following steps: meeting in person with the student; contacting AAS and other individuals (such as faculty members, and/or staff) to discuss the events given rise to the grievance; requesting additional relevant medical documentation; gathering other information through a fact-finding process. - A completed review will be provided in writing within 30 university working days of receipt of the grievance or 90 university working days for an investigation to the student and party at whom the complaint is directed.
+The written findings of the appeal will include findings of fact and a proposed resolution, if any. - ❖ The decision of the ADA Coordinator will be final, and any actions taken in response will complete the grievance process. - ❖ If at any time or after this process, the student feels that they have been discriminated against on the basis of their disability, they may file a compliant with the Office of Diversity, Equity & Inclusion.
+Please note, this is not used to challenge or change accommodation decisions, but in instances where the student feels they have faced discrimination or harassment based on their disability.